 Again, it’s imperative to work with a professional before venturing into Bitcoin investing.
 If you have any questions about Bitcoin or alternative asset investing, please reach out to us @ 800.472.0646!

 Did you know?

-Checkbook control Solo 401k or Self Directed IRA plans can be used to purchase Bitcoin, Ethereum, and other cryptocurrency, as the IRS treats these items as property for income tax purposes.
+Checkbook control Solo 401k or Self Directed IRA plans can be used to purchase Bitcoin, Ethereum, and other cryptocurrency, because the IRS treats these items as property for income tax purposes.
 Alternative investments are gaining in popularity especially during the current pandemic, economic crises and upheavals facing investors in the world today.
 Contact us today to find out more!